One of the things you learn very quickly about STIs is all the different ways you can get some infections.

 What are the symptoms of Herpes?

-It’s important to point out that you can have a Herpes infection and not experience any symptoms.
+It’s important to note that you can have a Herpes infection without experiencing any symptoms.
+Many people who contract HSV-1 or HSV-2 are completely asymptomatic.

 But when symptoms do occur, they can vary greatly from person to person.
-Some people may experience mild symptoms while others can have severe symptoms.
+Some people may experience mild symptoms, while others can have very severe symptoms.

-Early symptoms of an HSV 2 infection can include fever, body aches, and swollen lymph nodes.
+Early symptoms of an HSV-2 infection can include fever, body aches, muscle aches, and swollen lymph nodes.
 These are followed by the appearance of blisters or open sores in the genital or anal area.
-Some individuals may also experience pain during urination due to blistering and ulcers inside the urethra.
-Sores located inside the vagina or anus are typically only observed during the first outbreak of visible symptoms.
+Sores located inside the vagina are typically only observed during the first outbreak, if at all.

 Once you get Herpes, the infection is permanent and can’t be cured.
 The first outbreak of Herpes is generally the most severe.
 After your first outbreak, you will likely get recurrent outbreaks with less severe symptoms over time.